iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 - top 3 merchants who have sold the most by price and quantity
 - top 3 merchants who were fastest at fulfilling items in an order
 - worst 3 merchants who were slowest at fulfilling items in an order
-- top 3 states where any orders were shipped
+- top 3 states where any orders were shipped (by number of orders)
-- top 3 cities where any orders were shipped (Springfield, MI should not be grouped with Springfield, CO)
+- top 3 cities where any orders were shipped (by number of orders, also Springfield, MI should not be grouped with Springfield, CO)
-- top 3 biggest orders by quantity of items
+- top 3 biggest orders by quantity of items shipped in an order
 ```

 ```